-When my family and I moved to Tennessee just over a year ago from Illinois it was a culture shock.
-My wife grew up in the Chicago suburbs and I grew up in Minnesota before moving to Illinois in 2001.
-Both of us could only really be called “yankees.”
+When my family and I moved to Tennessee from Illinois it was a culture shock.
+I grew up in Minnesota before moving to Illinois in 2001, and that’s where my children were born.
+We could only rightly be called “yankees.”
 Thankfully during my growing up years I did get to spend a fair amount of time in the South visiting family, so I picked up some of the cultural particulars and linguistic quirks.
 This helped me transition and translate.
 However, for those yankees who visit the South or actually move here there are certain terms you must be acquainted with if you want to survive a conversation.
-Here the 12 most important.
+Here 12 of the most important.

 1) Bless Your Heart